open-resources/dash_curriculum/tutorial/part5/chapter14.md

 ])
 ```
-We'll create 2 more apps in the `/pages` subdirectory to complete this basic multi-page example:  `analytics.py` and `archive.py`.
+We'll create 2 more pages to complete this basic multi-page example:  `analytics.py` and `archive.py`.

 Here is the code for `analytics.py`: